rferg/tandem-blog-posts/rails-mediator/article.md

 [TODO: PUT POST-MEDIATOR DIAGRAM HERE]

 How does this work?
-The basic idea is that `add_domain_event` will be a method on the base class `ApplicationRecord`.
-It adds events to an internal array, which will be exposed via public method `domain_events`.
-Then we'll add an `after_save` callback on `ApplicationRecord` that gets these events and publishes them to the mediator, which will in turn send them to the appropriate handlers.
-These will be published as `Mediate::Notification`s, which, if you'll recall, can have multiple handlers and do not return a response to the caller.
+We will want all of our models to have the ability to dispatch domain events.
+So we'll have `add_domain_event` as a method on the base class `ApplicationRecord`.
+This method adds events to an internal array, which will be exposed via another public method `domain_events`.
+Then we'll add an `after_save` callback on `ApplicationRecord` that gets these `domain_events` and publishes them to the mediator, which will in turn send them to the appropriate handlers.
+Domain events will be published as `Mediate::Notification`s, which can have multiple handlers.
 We choose the `after_save` callback (instead of `after_commit`) because we want any additional database writes made by the event handlers to be part of the same transaction as the originating operation.

 That's the overview, now let's look at the details.
 First, we'll create a base class for events that inherits from `Mediate::Notification` and has a `published` attribute.